What To Do When The Main Circuit Breaker Trips Off

 Dave’s Reply:

-Thanks for your electric wiring question Kandi.
+Thanks for sharing your electric wiring project Kandi.

 Troubleshooting the Cause of a Tripping Main Circuit Breaker